-There are no compulsory elements of this course that entail additional costs beyond fees and living costs.
-However, as part of your course requirements, you may need to choose a dissertation, a project or a thesis topic.
-Please note that, depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
+There are no compulsory elements of this programme that entail additional costs beyond fees and living costs.
+However, please note that, depending on your choice of research topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
 You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.